vinitkumar/vinitkumar/README.md

 ### Hi there 👋

-I'm a Staff Engineer at KidsKonnect Websites And Onboarding Team and a Core Developer for Django CMS.
+I'm a Staff Engineer at KidsKonnect backend Team and a Core Developer for Django CMS.

 I have expertise in Python, C, Go, Node.js/JavaScript, PHP, TypeScript, and databases like Postgres, SQL Server, Redis, SQLite, MongoDB, and Elasticsearch.

 I'm skilled in cloud deployments across AWS, Google Cloud, DigitalOcean, and Heroku, and specialize in crafting captivating user interfaces using Tailwind and JavaScript.

 #### Contact Information: